cosmicjs/todo-app/article.md

 1. We're going to use the axios library to handle our requests to our Cosmic JS bucket.
 2. We're installing react and react-dom to build our react components.
 3. We are going to use redux, react-redux, redux-logger, and redux-thunk to help us implement what is called the [Flux architecture](https://facebook.github.io/flux/).
 4. The only thing worth mentioning in the dev dependencies is webpack and volleyball.
-Wepack will help us bundle all of our react and redux files into one large "bundle" file that will be used in our index.html.
+Webpack will help us bundle all of our react and redux files into one large "bundle" file that will be used in our index.html.
 Volleyball is a cool little library that allows us to see in our console incoming and outgoing HTTP requests.

 ## Building or app:
 Now we're going to build out our file structure a bit more so that we can organize our react components and redux files.
 This is what our cool-cosmic-todo-app directory should look like: